ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

    aggregations, joint randomness, arithmetic circuits).
 1. Collectors may trivially defeat availability by discarding output shares submitted by aggregators.
+1. Known input injection.
+Collectors may collude with clients to send known input to the aggregators, allowing collectors to shrink the effective anonymity set by subtracting the known inputs from the final output.

 #### Mitigations

 1. Aggregators should refuse shared parameters that are trivially insecure (i.e., aggregation threshold of 1 contribution).
+1. If aggregator output satisifes [differential privacy](#differential-privacy) then genuine records are protected regardless of the size of the anonymity set.

 ### Aggregator collusion